binayjy8/OBJECTS-LITE/README.md

-# OBJECTS-LITE gives the pr
+# OBJECTS-LITE gives the pra